 Traditional Chinese herbal formulas like Golden Book Teapills, are a classic combination of herbs used to strengthen kidney function.

 Acupuncture can be very useful for animals with kidney disease.
 Regular acupuncture can help slow the progression of the disease, stimulate the kidneys and boost the overall vitality of a dog or cat.
-To find a practitioner in your area, visit the holistic veterinarian directory.
+To find a practitioner in your area, visit the International Veterinary Acupuncture Society.